abduljawwad/online-store/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, please run the following commands in the given order:

 ### `cd src`

 ### `yarn run dev`

-Starts the server at port# 9000 in the development mode.
+Starts the express server at port# 9000.

 Once the server starts successfully, routes can be setup on Postman and tested.
 Results will be visible in pgAdmin once seed data is populated.

-### Product has to be created first as all other tables are dependent upon it

-### Review | Description can be created in any order after Product has been created

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see lint errors in the console.